Z-root-X/InsightLink-Screen-Share/README.md

 - ⚠️ **No Encryption:** This application **does not encrypt** the screen sharing data.
 It is designed for use on trusted networks only (e.g., a private school LAN or a home network). **Do not use on public or untrusted Wi-Fi.**
 - **Input Validation:** The student application validates the IP address format to prevent errors.
 - **Denial-of-Service (DoS) Protection:** The student client limits the size of incoming image data to prevent a malicious server from crashing the application.

+## Future Improvements

+This project is in active development.
+Future enhancements may include:

+- **TLS/SSL Encryption:** Implementing full end-to-end encryption for all network traffic.
+- **Monitor Selection:** Allowing the teacher to choose which specific monitor or application window to share.
+- **Audio Streaming:** Adding support for broadcasting audio along with the video stream.

+## Contributing

+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## License